 The humble warung has since grown by leaps and bounds.
 On top of growing to four branches in Bali and one in Jakarta, they opened for franchise and expanded internationally to Kuala Lumpur, Phuket, Macau, and Melbourne.
 Their ribs and martinis are delicious but I can’t help but think that Mr. Borudain had much to do with their incredible success.

 On our most recent trip, we tried to eat at the original branch in Ubud but it was closed at the time.
 We ate at the Seminyak outlet instead which is the newest in the franchise.

 Much has changed in the ten years since our last meal at Naughty Nuri’s, but one thing remains the same – their ribs are still fall-off-the-bone delicious.
-For me, it’s still one of the best places to eat in Bali.
+It’s a fun dining experience and one we’ll always look forward to on every return trip to Bali.

-Like babi guling, pork ribs are a Bali food favorite.
-They’re made by boiling the ribs till fork tender then marinating and cooking them in a spice mixture made with a host of ingredients like kecap manis (sweet soy sauce), lemongrass, shallots, galangal, coriander seed, and turmeric.
+Like roast pig, Indonesian pork ribs is one of the best dishes in Bali.
+They’re made by boiling the ribs till fork tender then marinating and cooking them in a spice mixture made with a host of ingredients like kecap manis (Indonesian sweet soy sauce), lemongrass, shallots, galangal, coriander seed, and turmeric.